TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 9/Matthew 9.2.md

 ---

-And behold, they brought to him a man sick of the palsy, lying on a bed: and Jesus seeing their faith said unto the sick of the palsy, Son, be of good cheer; thy sins are forgiven.
+Behold, they brought to him a man who was paralyzed, lying on a bed.
+Jesus, seeing their faith, said to the paralytic, "Son, cheer up!
+Your sins are forgiven you."